M11 Junction 8 Improvements

 Whilst this scheme is not connected to our improvements at M11 Junction 8, the access road would contribute to a reduction of traffic exiting directly onto M11 Junction 8, and would be complimentary to the aims of our scheme.
 Details of this application can be viewed here.

-We anticipate that advance works will commence this Winter, with full construction phase commencing in Spring 2019.
-This is expected to last for two years, however the start dates and duration of works may be subject to change.
+Statutory diversions have begun in preparation for full construction phased commencing in early 2020.
+Construction is expected to take up to two years, however the start dates and duration of works may be subject to change.

 Before construction starts, we will contact local groups, residents and businesses who may be affected by the scheme.
 Information will also be published on this webpage; this will include work phases and plans for traffic management as details become available.